9 FAM 504.4†

 (3)† (U) All Immigrant Visa Application forms are received and void of critical errors;

 (4)† (U) All civil documents are received and meet the guidelines in the Visa Reciprocity and Country Documents Finder;

-(5)† (U) Any required supporting financial evidence from all sponsors is received (Note: NVC will send an assessment letter for these if all other requirements are met); and
+(5)† (U) Any required supporting financial evidence from all sponsors is received.
+(Note: ONLY for IVIS cases, NVC will send an assessment letter for these if all other requirements are met); and

 (6)† (U) The only exception to these rules is if an applicant informs NVC they are unable to obtain certain civil documents.